 Our chief aim is that all students will develop their mathematical potential, promoting fluency in application of reasoning skills to complex mathematical problems both in real life and abstract situations.

-KS4 (Year 10 and 11)
+KS4 (YEAR 10 AND 11)

-There will be mocks (two for Year 11, three for Year 10) held throughout the year to build up their confidence in tackling the GCSE and help track their progress so that they can achieve the best grade possible.
+There will be mocks (two for Year 11, and one at the end of the year for year 10) to build up their confidence in tackling the GCSE and help track their progress so that they can achieve the best grade possible.
 After each mock an individual analyser will be given to them so that pupils can identfy their areas of strength and weakness.
-Pupils progress will be tracked in their books and students are encouraged to give themselves personal targets to achieve the best grade possible.
+Pupils progress will be tracked in their books and are encouraged to give themselves personal targets to achieve the best grade possible.
 Pupils are actively encouraged to contribute to lessons both verbally and through workings in their book.